yasohm/yasohm/README.md

 ## ⚡ ABOUT

-> BTS Application Development Student | Full-Stack Engineer | Security Enthusiast
+> BTS Application Development Student | Security Enthusiast

 I architect scalable applications and explore the intersection of development and cybersecurity.
 My work spans from building production-ready web applications to researching security tools and contributing to open source projects that matter.